elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

  * Rows are distributed across nodes as partitions

- * Placement is determined by “hashing”
+ * Placement is determined by "hashing"

- * “Subsequent” rows may not be stored together on the same node.
+ * "Subsequent" rows may not be stored together on the same node.

      - Hashing can place them on different nodes